Leesaal/Logo-Generator/README.md

 ## Usage

 This program can be used to generate a logo.
-The user will answer 4 prompts and an svg file of the logo will be created in the examples folder.
+The user will answer 4 prompts and an svg file of the logo will be created in the RESULTS folder.

 ## License